-All of our Canadian offices have charitable committees that select a “charity of the year” to assist through fundraising efforts and volunteer opportunities.
-Some of the charitable organizations that Bennett Jones has supported include: Big Brothers and Big Sisters, The Canadian Legacy Project, Evenstart, The Children’s Wish Foundation, Canadian Breast Cancer Foundation, Homes for Heroes, The Arthritis Society, UNICEF and True Patriot Love.
+Some of the charitable organizations that Bennett Jones has supported include: Bay Street Hoops, Big Brothers and Big Sisters, The Canadian Legacy Project, Evenstart, The Children’s Wish Foundation, Canadian Breast Cancer Foundation, Homes for Heroes, The Arthritis Society, UNICEF and True Patriot Love.
 We are also the lead donor on the Canadian MS Progression Cohort, a unique pan-Canadian research project undertaken by the Multiple Sclerosis Society of Canada.
 This important multi-year study seeks to answer why some people with MS experience steady progression of the disease while other do not.

 We also encourage our lawyers to actively participate in community initiatives, as a means to give back and enrich their own lives and many sit on boards of grassroots organizations in their communities.

 As part of our commitment to bettering the communities in which we live and work, Bennett Jones lawyers devote innumerable hours to providing pro bono legal services in a diverse range of areas from financial and business to civil liberties and human rights.
 This important work serves many purposes—it helps fulfill our shared belief as a firm that all Canadians are entitled to access to justice, it provides genuine professional development opportunities to our students and associates, and it encourages our lawyers to pursue areas of interest.